Skip to main content

 Read Dr. Jackson's comments in the article "Men and Cancer", appearing in Cancer Today, a publication of the American Association for Cancer Research®.

-Sex and gender differences are especially stark in cancer incidence and survival where men have at least a 2–3 times higher risk than women of developing and dying from most non-reproductive cancers.
+Sex differences are especially stark in cancer incidence and survival where men have at least a two-to-three times higher risk than women of developing and dying from most non-reproductive cancers.
 Historically, this male predominance has been attributed to increased risk-taking behaviors among men contrasted with the health-seeking behaviors of women.
 However, a growing body of research has found that differences in hormones, chromosomes, and gene expression between males and females affect immune response to infections and cancer.
 Dr. Jackson’s research seeks to understand the relative contributions of these factors in the sex differences in non-reproductive cancer incidence and survival.

 Current Fellows

-Beth Maclin, Ph.D.
+Beth Maclin, Ph.D., M.P.H.

 Ishita Singh, D.P.H., M.P.H., B.D.S.